olobiolo/acutils/README.md

 # acutils
-#
-# These are just some everyday functions.
+# Just some everyday functions.